Apple File System: macOS

 FileVault volumes are not converted to APFS as of macOS Big Sur 11.2.1.
 Instead macOS formats external FileVault drives as CoreStorage Logical Volumes formatted with Mac OS Extended (Journaled).
 FileVault drives can be optionally encrypted.

-An experimental version of APFS, with some limitations, is available in macOS Sierra through the command line diskutil utility.
-Among these limitations, it does not perform Unicode normalization while HFS+ does, leading to problems with languages other than English.
-Drives formatted with Sierra’s version of APFS may also not be compatible with future versions of macOS or the final version of APFS, and the Sierra version of APFS cannot be used with Time Machine, FileVault volumes, or Fusion Drives.

 iOS, tvOS, and watchOS

 iOS 10.3, tvOS 10.2, and watchOS 3.2 convert the existing HFSX file system to APFS on compatible devices.

 Third-party utilities

 Despite the ubiquity of APFS volumes in today's Macs and the format's 2016 introduction, third-party repair utilities continue to have notable limitations in supporting APFS volumes, due to Apple's delayed release of complete documentation.
 According to Alsoft, the maker of DiskWarrior, Apple's 2018 release of partial APFS format documentation has delayed the creation of a version of DiskWarrior that can safely rebuild APFS disks.
 Competing products, including MicroMat's TechTool and Prosoft's Drive Genius, are expected to increase APFS support as well.